hey-mike/Notes/Architecture/encoding_and_evolution.md

 > **Problems**
 >
 > - A local function call is predictable and either succeeds or fails, depending only on parameters that are under your control.
 A network request is unpredictable: the request or response may be lost due to a network problem, or the remote machine may be slow or unavailable, and such problems are entirely outside of your control.
 Network problems are common, so you have to anticipate them, for example by retrying a failed request.
-> - A local function call either returns a result, or throws an exception, or never returns (because it goes into an infinite loop or the process crashes).
-A network request has another possible outcome: it may return without a result, due to a timeout.
+> - A local function call either returns a result, or throws an exception, or never returns (because it goes into an infinite loop or the process crashes). **A network request has another possible outcome: it may return without a result, due to a timeout**.
 In that case, you simply don’t know what happened: if you don’t get a response from the remote service, you have no way of knowing whether the request got through or not.
 > - If you retry a failed network request, it could happen that the previous request actually got through, and only the response was lost.
 In that case, retrying will cause the action to be performed multiple times, unless you build a mechanism for deduplication (idempotence) into the protocol.
 Local function calls don’t have this problem.
 (We discuss idempotence in more detail in Chapter 11.)
 > - Every time you call a local function, it normally takes about the same time to execute.
 A network request is much slower than a function call, and its latency is also wildly variable: at good times it may complete in less than a millisecond, but when the network is congested or the remote service is overloaded it may take many seconds to do exactly the same thing.
 > - When you call a local function, you can efficiently pass it references (pointers) to objects in local memory.
 When you make a network request, all those parameters need to be encoded into a sequence of bytes that can be sent over the network.
 That’s okay if the parameters are primitives like numbers or strings, but quickly becomes problematic with larger objects.
-> - The client and the service may be implemented in different programming languages, so the RPC framework must translate datatypes from one language into another.
+> - The client and the service may be implemented in **different programming languages**, so the RPC framework must translate datatypes from one language into another.
 This can end up ugly, since not all languages have the same types—recall JavaScript’s problems with numbers greater than 253, for example (see “JSON, XML, and Binary Variants”).
 This problem doesn’t exist in a single process written in a single language.

 > **Current development of PRC**
 >